KeepsItCrypt0/PulseStrategy/README.md

 PulseStrategy is the blockchain equivalent of MicroStrategy’s $50.6 billion Bitcoin accumulation, reimagined for PULSECHAIN.

-By expanding PLSTR supply at market premiums, selling to acquire more VPLS, and repeating, PulseStrategy creates a self-reinforcing cycle that grows PLSTR value, increases bridge TVL and helps power PulseChain’s validator network.
+By expanding PLSTR supply at market premiums to acquire more VPLS, and repeating, PulseStrategy creates a self-reinforcing cycle that grows PLSTR value, increases bridge TVL and helps power PulseChain’s validator network.

 It’s a bold strategy to capture market enthusiasm, reinvest in core assets, promote PulseChain to eth users, and drive cross-chain innovation.